icinganalysis/icinganalysis.github.io/content/conditions_cd.md

 As with many topics in aircraft icing:

-> Additional data needs to be collected to further substantiate these observations...
+> "Additional data needs to be collected to further substantiate these observations..."
 >_From NASA-TM-83556._

 ## Related